President - Mary Hillberg

 If you are new to Sunset Lakes, please contact Sentry Management, provide your contact information and request to have your personal code entered into the gate system and remote for your convenience.

-All Owners in SLHOA need to register to Register as an SLHOA homeowner on the Sentry website at http://accesssentrymgt.com/dx/sentrywp/index.html# in order to be able to access their own private accounts as well as other information about our community.
+All Owners in SLHOA should to Register as an SLHOA homeowner on the Sentry website at http://accesssentrymgt.com/dx/sentrywp/index.html# in order to be able to access their own private accounts as well as other information about our community.
 A tutorial is available to guide through the registration.
 For those who are not comfortable with computers, please call Sentry and set up an appointment to go to the office in Rockledge and staff will help you register.

 The dates for our semi-annual assessments are January 1st & July 1st of each year and the amount is $330.
 Sentry will send out invoices/coupons via email or snail mail in the month before the due date.
 Credit card payments will have an extra fee attached due to the credit card company's charge for use.